 Wow, it’s July already and I promised a photography post roundup for last month’s posts so here it is.
-The blog explored some new areas and had a lot of fun.
+The blog explored some new areas and had a lot of fun while sharing some useful tips.

 I also have a major newsflash for my favourite smartphone video editor Videoshop so keep reading.